spaderthomas/doublenickel/README.md

 ## how do i use this?
 Well, you probably shouldn't -- yet.
 I'm still working on porting over features from Deep Copy, and things are likely to break.
 That being said, the framework is very much usable, and I use it every day.

-If you're a source code person, check out the [example repo]() to get a taste for what applications built with `doublenickel` look like.
+If you're a source code person, check out the [example repo](https://github.com/spaderthomas/dn_examples) to get a taste for what applications built with `doublenickel` look like.
+It's a little bare right now -- I'm working on porting all the tech demos I've been working on into their own examples.
+In addition to the usual basic examples (i.e. how to use the core systems), I'll also have:
+- A demo of the SDF shape renderer
+- An example of normal mapping and volumetric lighting of low resolution 2D scenes
+- Eulerian and Lagrangian fluid simulations

 ## why?
 Writing your own game engine is pure folly, but writing your own game is very reasonable and productive.
 Commercial engines are fine, but I enjoy writing all the software for my games, and I wanted to keep the real and hard fought benefits I gained from making my first commercial game: